GioF71/upmpdcli-docker/README.md

 docker run --rm -it --entrypoint /app/bin/get-tidal-credentials.py giof71/upmpdcli
 ```

-You will be presented with an output similar to the following:
+You will be presented with an output similar to the following prompt:

 ```text
 Visit https://link.tidal.com/XXXXX to log in, the code will expire in 300 seconds